openbaton/docs/docs/vnfm-generic.md

 ![Generic VNFM - EMS communication][vnfm-ems-communication]

 As you can see, the Generic VNFM sends commands to the EMS, which is running in the VM.
 Then the EMS executes the commands (scripts) locally in the VNFC.
-The following sequece diagram explains the communication messages.
+The following sequence diagram explains the communication messages.

 ![Sequence Diagram NFVO - VNFM - EMS][or-vnfm-sequence]